twekberg/center/README.rst

 =====
 Hooked Splice into app.
 Need to wire app so it uses detail from splice to determine to adjust the image.
+Wired it up to splice, but haven't tested it yet.